filamentphp/forms/docs/22-validation.md

 Field::make('invitation')->exists(column: 'id')
 ```

-You can further customize the rule by passing a [closure](overview#closure-customization) to the `callback` parameter:
+You can further customize the rule by passing a [closure](overview#closure-customization) to the `modifyRuleUsing` parameter:

 ```php
 use Illuminate\Validation\Rules\Exists;